+1. From the Quick Start menu in the Home Page, select Utilities and then click Create Boot Kit Wizard.

+2. Enter the domain user name and password after confirming the domain name and server name.

+The dialog has the list computers and their configurations saved on the CA ARCserve Backupserver.

+Note: This pane is empty when the CA ARCserve Backup server does not back up a computer.

-1. Navigate to the Home Page and click Utilities, Create Boot Kit Wizard.
-The Create Boot Kit wizard dialog opens.
-2. Select Machine Specific Disk, and click Next.
-3. The Select CA ARCserve Backup Server dialog appears, containing a list of available servers.
-Select the appropriate server and click OK.
-4. The Create Boot Disk wizard displays a list of computers that have been backed up by CA ARCserve Backup.
+5. Select Machine Specific Disk, and click Next.

+The Select CA ARCserve Backup Server dialog opens, containing a list of available servers.

+6. Select the appropriate server and click OK.

+7. The Create Boot Disk wizard displays a list of computers that have been backed up by CA ARCserve Backup.
 The list is empty if CA ARCserve Backup has not backed up any computers.
 Select the Windows 2000 computer for which you are updating the bootable disks and click Next.

-5. The Boot Kit wizard information dialog opens.
-Click Next.
-6. When prompted, insert the disk labeled Windows 2000 Setup Boot Disk and click Start.
-7. When complete, click Next.
-8. Insert the disk labeled Windows 2000 Setup Disk 4, and click Start.
-9. When complete, click Next.
-10. Insert the disk labeled CA ARCserve Backup machine specific disk, and click Start.
+The Boot Kit wizard information dialog opens.

+9. When prompted, insert the disk labeled Windows 2000 Setup Boot Disk and click Start.

+10. When complete, click Next.

+11. Insert the disk labeled Windows 2000 Setup Disk 4, and click Start.

+12. When complete, click Next.
+13. Insert the disk labeled CA ARCserve Backup machine specific disk, and click Start.